 Current members of the Governing Body are listed in the documents below.
 One of more of the governors is usually on the playground at the start and end of each school and governors can also be contacted care of the school office.

 Sue Roberts- Chair of Governors

-I have been a governor at Howes Primary School for six years.
+I have been a governor at Howes Primary School for seven years.
 Prior to that I taught in Coventry mainstream schools for over thirty years and latterly at Earlsdon Primary School, where I was the headteacher.

 I live in a south Warwickshire village and since retiring from teaching nine years ago, I volunteer in our community shop, a small enterprise supply essentials and local produce to our village and neighbouring ones.

 We have recently set up a Community Speed Watch Team as so much traffic ‘hurtles’ through our village.
 We are trained by the police to use a speed gun and those ‘caught’ speeding receive a letter from the police – no fines or points from us.

 Being chair of governors, and my other voluntary work in the village certainly keep me busy.

 David Howard- Vice Chair of Governors

 I was the Vicar of Binley for 14 years and then moved to Wiltshire.
 My wife and I retired back to Coventry to be within easy reach of our 3 children and the grandchildren.
 I have been a school governor in several very different situations; the common theme being that I want all children to receive the very best education, so each one may fulfill their potential.
 I am pleased to have time now to come into school and thoroughly enjoy being part of this lovely community.

 I also help at a lunch club, visit housebound and lonely people as part of an age UK initiative, help out in local churches, am a trustee of a charity and enjoy riding my bike in the beautiful Warwickshire countryside.